ehsan-torabi/Practices/README.md

 # Practices
 My C++ Practices

-his repository is solely for practicing the material covered in my Data Structures and Algorithms (DSA) class.
+-This repository is solely for practicing the material covered in my Data Structures and Algorithms (DSA) class.